ryjcm1/rrcc2021/FEATURES.md

 ### 3. Data is peresisted through a database 💾!

 * data will be persisted through mongoDb atlas
-* to link the server to the database, username and password is needed to be changed in the .env file
+* to link the server to the database, username and password is needed in the .env file

 ### 4. Simulated loading spinner 💫!